 Transactions that have no identification risk

-- Giving non-sensitive information — for example, giving someone an application form.
+- Giving non-sensitive information — Example: giving someone an application form.

-- Giving non-sensitive advice — for example, giving someone information on how to access services and transactions.
+- Giving non-sensitive advice — Example: giving someone information on how to access services and transactions.

-- Collecting a payment — for example, collecting a parking fine.
+- Collecting a payment — Example: collecting a parking fine.